-The Seedhouse serves a double role as summertime theater and wintertime storage facility in the Pegasus garden.
-Designed by Danish architect Flemming Abrahamsson (who also designed Solstället), the Seedhouse is a structure that illustrates to visitors the ease with which modern ecological construction techniques can be applied to practical projects.
+The Seedhouse serves a double role as summertime theater and wintertime storage facility in Pegasus garden.
+Designed by Danish architect Flemming Abrahamsson, who also designed Solstället, the Seedhouse is a structure that illustrates to visitors the ease with which modern ecological construction techniques can be applied to practical projects of our time.